 Rhode Island certainly has a lot to be proud of.
 Their many methods of cooking clams, hot wieners (a food they refuse to call by to the more popular term “hot dog”), and unexpected delicacies like stuffed quahogs are all alarmingly underrated parts of the American food scene.

-Over the course of the past year we’ve honored everything from its best hot dogs and farmers markets to its best dive bar and craft brewery in our comprehensive and wide-ranging lists and rankings, compiled through extensive research and with input from a wide network of site contributors, bloggers, journalists, and chefs.
-We’ve compiled these into individual slideshows celebrating the best food and drink in every state, and you can find our Rhode Island slideshow here.
+Over the course of the past year we’ve honored everything from its best hot dogs and brunch spot to its best bar and craft beer in our comprehensive and wide-ranging lists and rankings, compiled through extensive research and with input from a wide network of site contributors, bloggers, journalists, and chefs.
+We’ve compiled these into individual slideshows celebrating the best food and drink in every state, and you can find our Rhode Island gallery here.